 The competition is now closed for new entries.
 Due to the incredible response to the competition, we will be extending the judging period until the end of January to ensure there is enough time to read each entry properly.
+The winners will be announced shortly before February half term.
 Many thanks for your patience.
 We look forward to reading your stories!

 Are you interested in the following?